QCDIS/DevOpsTutorial/api_server/README.md

 MongoDB 4+

 ## Usage
-To run the server, please execute the following from the root directory:
+To run the server, please execute the following from the api_server directory:

 ```
 pip3 install -r requirements.txt